 - Try Remounting the drive for errors

 If you see something like Cannot continue.
 Remount the drive and try the same command.

 - Reboot the Pi

-You may see some errors like this, there is something corrupted on the SD card file system.
+You may see some errors like this, and there is something corrupted on the SD card file system.
 Try to repeat the process by turning off the Pi without shutdown.
-Or try by taking the previous backup again.
-The safest way is to do this by copying the contents of the SD card to a place and use that as a source for the dd command which prevents copying any files on the fly from the SD card.
+Or try taking the previous backup again.
+The safest way is to do this by copying the contents of the SD card to a place and using that as a source for the dd command, which prevents copying any files on the fly from the SD card.
 After all, errors go off.
 Reboot the Pi.

 $ sudo reboot